-A first for Ireland
+A first for Ireland.

 Scoliosis is an extremely debilitating and deforming condition that most commonly develops during adolescence.
 At this most vulnerable time of life, the condition has significant physical and mental impact for patients.
 Corrective surgery can be life-changing for the patient and, while often extremely successful, is not without risk, resulting in devastating complications.
-This new software will allow surgeons at Cappagh to undertake complex spinal surgeries safely and with dramatically reduced risk, providing increasingly better outcomes for patients in reducing curvature of the spine and restoring patient height.
+This new Spinal Surgery Navigation Software will allow surgeons at Cappagh to undertake complex spinal surgeries safely and with dramatically reduced risk, providing increasingly better outcomes for patients in reducing curvature of the spine and restoring patient height.

 The development of this service in Cappagh is a first for Ireland and will benefit many adolescents with this ailment.
 By facilitating safe, accurate and effective surgical correction of deformity, the trauma and physical morbidity of this process will be avoided.